Grid Events

 OnRowRender

-- an object you can cast to your model class to obtain the current data item. -
+• Item - an object you can cast to your model class to obtain the current data item.

-- the CSS class that will be applied to the cells.
-The CSS rules that are set for that class will be visibly rendered on the Grid row.
+• Class - the custom CSS class that will be applied to the table row.

-Use the OnRowRender event to apply custom format to Grid rows based on certain condition
+Use the OnRowRender event to apply custom styles to Grid rows based on certain condition

 @* Conditional styling/formatting for rows (including locked/frozen columns). *@